pekkaklarck/mkdocs-experiments/docs/index.md

     def example():
         print('Hello, world!')    # (1)!

-1. Python is the default language for intended code blocks.
+1. Python is configured to be the default language for intended code blocks.

 ## Links